coatl/redparse/README.txt

 == Drawbacks:

-* Pathetically, rediculously slow (to be addressed soon).
+* Pathetically, rediculously slow (to be addressed soon, really).
 * Error handling is very minimal right now.
 * No warnings at all.
 * Some expressions aren't parsed correctly. see below.
 * Line numbers in ParseTrees not supported yet.
-* AST tree format is not finalized yet.
 * Unit test takes a fairly long time.
 * Lots of warnings printed during unit test.
 * Debugging parse rules is not straightforward.